Skip to Content

 Scuba diving is one of my personal favorite excursions everywhere I go!
 Exploring the ocean underneath the surface is nothing short of amazing!

-Around Puerto Vallarta, there are some pristine bays, reefs, and marine reserves where you can see marine life and colorful coral.
+Going scuba diving around Puerto Vallarta means exploring pristine bays, reefs, and marine reserves where you can see marine life and colorful coral.

 There are some really great scuba diving companies in Puerto Vallarta that are PADI-certified.
 You can choose between going on a fun dive or you can even join a course to get certified!